 DTC STC TC Task Reference no yes no Finalize the testing locations and assign Test Administrators and Proctors to student testing groups.
 Section 3.11 no yes no Ensure all staff have reviewed and signed a security agreement.
-Appendix B no yes no Meet with Test Administrators and Proctors: Discuss test security and administration protocols and plans.
-Review day of test activities.
-Section 3.8
+Appendix B no yes no Meet with Test Administrators and Proctors: Section 3.8